 Glyn Leach RIP

 In August 2014, Glyn Leach - the longtime, much loved and highly respected editor of Boxing Monthly magazine - passed away.
-This section of our website is a permanent memorial to Glyn, consisting of tributes from those who knew him and a selection of his classic editorials...
+Here are tributes from those who knew him ...

 I worked with Glyn from 1991 up to his sudden and untimely passing in 2014.
 I think we had only two serious misunderstandings in almost a quarter of a century of working together, quickly cleared up on each occasion.